berar/trustlesscrowd/README.md

 You can review the source code and the documentation found in this repository.

+If you wish to test the dApp, please request testnet USDT tokens via email.

 # Documentation on how to run the project

 ## Contracts